 - Documents required will be i) receipt for paid visa fee ii) completed application form iii) valid passport iv) one recent passport sized photograph (4×6 cm) v) return or onward ticket and vi) proof of sufficient funds for the stay.

-Cambodia corporate bank account
+Cambodia corporate bank account in 2021

 Healy Consultants Group PLC and our dedicated team assists our Clients to seamlessly open a corporate bank account in Cambodia without personal travel.